Cameron Diaz’s See-Through Shirt Proves She’s Still A Blonde Bombshell

 Cameron Diaz may be stepping back from her days as a Hollywood starlet, but she’s still a blonde bombshell.
 The Daily Mail reports that the actress was spotted out this week looking stylish and sexy just days after celebrating her 47th birthday.

-In the photos taken by the paparazzi, Cameron is seen wearing a skimpy white tank top, which is paper thin and offers a peek at her black bra underneath.
-The top flaunts Diaz’s ample cleavage and toned arms as she strolled around the airport on Monday after picking up a friend.
+In the photos taken by the paparazzi, Cameron is seen wearing a skimpy white tank top, which is paper-thin and offers a peek at her black bra underneath.
+The top flaunted Diaz’s ample cleavage and toned arms as she strolled around the airport on Monday after picking up a friend.

 The There’s Something About Mary star paired her racy top with some loose-fitting, distressed jeans, which showed off her curvy hips and long legs.